ch3ryllam/show-attend-tell/README.md

 | Soft Attention | 67 | 44.8 | 29.9 | 19.5 | 18.93 |
 | Hard Attention | 67 | 45.7 | 31.4 | 21.3 | 20.30 |

 These metrics are the primary evidence that attention-based captioning outperforms prior methods across all metrics.
-We additionally compare VGG-19 vs. ResNet-50 as feature extractors to evaluate the impact of encoder representation on captioning quality.
+Beyond the original paper, we substitute the original VGG-19 features with ResNet-50 features to evaluate the impact of a stronger feature extractor.